kjfu/FastInterpolation/README.md

 ```
 >> FastInterpolation ./test3d -im ./otherMesh -o ./rst
 ```
-choose -im for to interpolating for other mesh
+choose -im for to interpolating for other mesh.
-All input should with no postfix
+All input should with no postfix!
 After running you can get rst.value for all the values interpolating from the original tetrahedral mesh.